covert-encryption/covert/README.md

 HDGKMFEo5cYHtUF1w9aNlX1lMmWJD3B7p8HoBoQZTNJGjg/nUOMqlXLspmmVO7PQj8Pe
 ```

 Covert generates easy passphrases like `pinkmuletibetdemand` for the above.
-The encoded message includes random padding to hide the length of the message and it is still shorter than others (e.g. `gpg` needs six lines instead of one and still reveals the exact length of the message, and it also claims that this passphrase is insecure while happily accepting very common passwords like `passw0rd` and `password1`).
+The encoded message includes random padding to hide the length of the message and it is still shorter than others.

+For comparison, `gpg` needs six lines instead of one and still ends up revealing the exact length of the message.
+It also claims that this passphrase is insecure while happily accepting very common passwords like `passw0rd` and `password1` (that are correctly rejected by Covert).
+Please, do not require digits or symbols in passphrases, it only weakens your security!

 ## Try it!